dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

    Keep in mind to document all actions that were done.

 ## Analysis
+Analysis of such incidents should be conducted by properly trained personell.
+This documentation can only help to provide the most basics steps and five you some kind of guideline.
+For anylsis steps always make sure to not tamper with the information.
+Make backups copies of the original data and work with them.
+Only mount file systems as read-only to not change any data.
+Take extra care with live malware and commands/scripts to not infected clean systems.

 * **Determine the Ransomware/Malware type :**
    Ransomware is often reused by theire actors in multiple attacks against different targets.
 Thus allowing to define certain characteristics that are often similar or even the same between different attacks using the same ransomware-software.
 These information can help through the whole response process.
 It is therefore crucial to identify the ransomware family.
 Besides information about the attack some ransomware families are know to have used weak encryption methods or faulty implementation thus allowing for decryption of the encrypted data.